jlocanhoto/beecrowd/README.md

 ---

-To read Beecrowd exercises inputs in JavaScript, you can define the prompt function as follows:
+To read exercises from Beecrowd platform inputs in JavaScript, you can define the `prompt` function as follows:

 ```javascript
 const fs = require('fs')